saiwolf/git-log-html-win32/README.md

 In order to get an impression of how the output looks, run `make test` and then open `test.html` in a browser.

+## Example for Windows

+Open up `test.html` in the win32 directory for a static view of what the output of this tool produces.

 ## Authors

 Dario Hamidi `<dario.hamidi@gmail.com>`